 In the United States, sudden sniffing death syndrome statistics tell us that:

 If you ask us, this amounts to way too many inhalant death stories.
 These chemicals should be avoided at all costs.
 Also, anyone who believes that they’re addicted should seek out immediate help and inhalant treatment.

 The history of inhalants is one that stretches back many years.
 In fact, the timeline of inhalants indicates that this is a problem that isn’t going to go away on its own.
 It seems that children, teens and even adults are always looking to find new ways to get high.
 For many of them, inhalants prove to be a cheap and easy way to achieve that.

-At The Evergreen at NorthPoint, we want you to know that we understand.
+At Northpoint the Evergreen, we want you to know that we understand.
 We know how addiction works, and most people use these types of substances just for fun.
 What they don’t count on is the aftermath of their substance abuse.

 Fortunately, free and low cost rehab is available for you, right near your home.
 No matter what, please don’t stop using inhalants abruptly.
 This could be very dangerous for you.
 When at all possible, avoiding difficult to manage inhalant withdrawal symptoms is important.
 This will help you to recover successfully, and make your recovery so much more comfortable as well.